thautwarm/Site-32/src/Design/General-Programming-In-Julia-Language-From-An-Advanced-Standpoint.rst

 You might ask why not ``@assert :(1 + 1) == 2``, good question, let's dig into it.

-Think that what you return from a macro invocation is always a runtime AST, it will not be transformed into codes to compile, so that the macro becomes useless at all.
+Think that if what you return from a macro invocation is always a runtime AST, it will not be transformed into codes to compile, so that such a macro becomes useless at all.

 However, if we "unquote" the macro return